trustedlogin/vendor/README.md

 The root namespace is TrustedLoginVendor.

 ### Tests
-- Run unit tests
-    - `composer test:unit`

 - Run WordPress tests
-    - `composer test:wordpress`
+    - `composer test`
     - See local development instructions for how to run with Docker.
-- Run unit tests and WordPress tests
-    - `composer test`

 ### Linter